nadder/rstex/rsetex_win/Readme.txt

 Tips:
-* If rsetex complains about not finding a file, locate the file on your disc and add the path the appropriate environment variable.
+* If rsetex complains about not finding a file, locate the file on your disc and add the path to the appropriate environment variable.
 * If rsetex complains about capacity exceeded, locate the relevant parameter in rsetex.h and increase it.